vaidap/library/game_readme.txt

 1.2
 news
 change it easier for players because we found it's hard for some people to experience all the game

+2.0
+new features
+add a bar chart level that is really interesting. you can draw the bar chart with your charactor trail.